 LSAC Law School Forums are open-house style recruitment events for prospective JD law students and those thinking about pursuing an LLM degree.
 At a forum, you have an opportunity to connect face-to-face with representatives from law schools around the country and ask questions to help you further your application process.

 Each US forum is attended by over 170 law schools from around the country.
 While at a forum, you can also attend LSAC-exclusive admission workshops to help you become more familiar with the LSAT and the testing process from the test developers; get advice about ways to finance your legal education; meet practicing attorneys and learn their strategies for professional success; and learn more from the diversity information panel about the unique challenges that may face students from diverse backgrounds.
 For LLM candidates, there is a dedicated workshop just for you!

-Registration for the 2018 Law School Forums will open in March.
-Create an account on LSAC.org.
+Each year, forum registration opens in the spring.
+To register, create an account on LSAC.org.
 Then click Forums in the top menu bar.
 Click the Register/View Forums button.
 Then click the Register button associated with the forum you wish to attend.
 Review the registration form and click Register to complete the registration process.